-Completion of this certificate does not guarantee completion of all desired program prerequisites and does not guarantee admission into the desired program.
+\Completion of this certificate does not guarantee completion of all desired program prerequisites and does not guarantee admission into the desired program.
 Students will work with their student success navigator on a program plan.

-Minimum credits: 30 Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15
+Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15